nus-cs2113-AY2223S1/tp/docs/team/xzynos.md

 * Implemented the commands and functions to add, view, delete and edit expenses
 * Implemented the commands and functions to add, view, delete and edit recurring payments
 * Refactored codebase for v1.0 and v2.0
+* Managed the build and release v1.0, v2.0 and v2.1

 ### Summary of Documentation Contributions